Waitlist & Priority System

 What is the turnaround time that I have to accept or decline a space?

-Typically you will have 24 hours to respond, or you will be advised upon receiving the offer what time limitations there are.
+You will have 24 hours to respond, or you will be advised upon receiving the offer what time limitations there are.

 If you offer a space to us and we accept it, can we postpone it for a couple of months?